toomanylog/Snapify/README.md

 ### 2. Modifying the Script
 - Copy the Snapify script provided below and paste it into the console.
-- Update the `xpaths` array with the XPaths relevant to your Snapchat interface.
+- Update the `xpaths` array with the FULL XPaths relevant to your Snapchat interface.

 ### 3. Gathering XPaths
-To collect the XPaths for elements on the Snapchat interface:
+To collect the FULL XPaths for elements on the Snapchat interface:

 1. In the **Elements** tab of Developer Tools, right-click on the desired element (e.g., buttons for camera, making a snap, sending).